vagrantpress/vagrantpress/index.md

 * [PHP5][php]
 * [The MySQL Database][mysql]
 * [WordPress][] v.
 3.5  (With the git clone command, you'll have access to all tagged releases of WordPress, but the puppet script currently creates a database appropriate for v.
 3.5.
 Earlier versions have not been tested at this writing.)

+### Now That It's Up and Running, Now What?

+You can use this environemnt to create, modify and experiment with Wordpress themeing and modules - either your own development or testing plugins for use on your 'real' Wordpress site.

+The Vagrantpress puppet script creates a folder called `WordPress` in the directory where the Vagrant virtual machine is running - you can create your own themes and modules in the `wp-content` directory as you would for any other type of Wordpress development.
+This directory will also exist "on the host system", allowing you to use the development tools/editors of your choice.

 [vagrant]: http://vagrantup.com
 [vagrantdownloads]: http://downloads.vagrantup.com/